jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 # P.S.

-I've been building a tool for indie .NET Core developers needing to get their next groundbreaking app or side-project to market faster - without compromising code quality and elegance.
-[It's called Coravel!](https://github.com/jamesmh/coravel).
-Check it out and let me know what you think ;)
+I've been building [Coravel Pro](https://www.pro.coravel.net/) which is a suite of professional admin backend tools to help you kickstart and manage your next ground-breaking .NET Core app!
+Check it out!